JabRef/abbrv.jabref.org/CONTRIBUTING.md

 # How to contribute to the journal abbreviation lists

 If you find errors or missing journals in the journal abbreviation list used by JabRef, this is the place to submit a correction.
-If you have an extensive list for your subject area that is not covered by the existing lists, you can consider to add a journal list.
+If you have an extensive list for your subject area that is not covered by the existing lists, you can consider adding a journal list.

 ## Corrections and additions to existing journal lists